 Madrid is an amazing city that has a special place in our hearts and in the hearts of the millions of people who visit every year.
 It’s the capital of Spain, home to some of the most passionate football fans in the world.
 It’s the stage of Netflix’s smash hit Casa de Papel and the largest city in the Iberian Peninsula!
-There are many facts that everyone knows about the famous sites in this marvellous city, but there even a city as famous as Madrid has some secrets of its own!
+There are many facts that everyone knows about the famous sites in this marvelous city, but there even a city as famous as Madrid has some secrets of its own!
 Check out our list of 10 amazing facts about Madrid you probably didn’t know!

 1. Above All the Rest